tortxof/rc-club-members/README.md

 See below for upgrading if you already have a data container.

+### Mailgun

+To be able to send email, you must provide a `/members-data/mailgun.json` file with your mailgun `domain` and API `key`.
+Don't forget to set ownership and permissions the same as `/members-data/key`.

+    {
+      "domain": "example.com",
+      "key": "key-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
+    }

 ### Nginx

 This is the setup I recommend for nginx.
 This is setup on the host machine, not